jimm/pmserver/README.md

 # pmserver

 `pmserver` is a server that listens for text commands and can send and receive MIDI data throughPortMidi.
+It works with one input and one output device at a time.

-It is best used to send and receive sysex messages.
+It is best used to send and receive sysex messages, or as a MIDI monitor.
 You can send any MIDI message you want, but it only makes sense for `pmserver` to explicitly receive sysex messages because otherwise it won't know when to stop listening.

-`pmserver` listens for commands on `stdin` and writes received sysex messages to `stdout` (in response to a read command).
-Errors are written to `stdout` prefixed by the string "# ".
+`pmserver` listens for commands on `stdin` and writes received sysex messages (in response to a read command) or all message (the monitor command) to `stdout`.
+Command error messages are written to `stdout` prefixed by the string "# ".

 A sample session: